rkruegs123/jax-dna/docs/source/index.rst

 **jax_dna** is a Python library for DNA energy function parameter and sequence optimization

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`basic_usage` section for further information, including how to :ref:`installation` the project.

 .. note::